Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Moment bounds for the glued peeling process

 \subsubsection{Reverse H\"older continuity estimate for the curve}

 Here we prove a reverse H\"older continuity estimate for the boundary path $\lambda_-$ of $Q_-$ with respect to the graph metric on $Q_{\op{zip}}$, which will eventually be used to show that the gluing interface for any subsequential scaling limit of the maps $Q_{\op{zip}}$ is a simple curve.
+Note that $\lambda_-|_{\BB N_0}$ coincides with the SAW $\lambda_{\op{zip}}$ in the case when there is no ``hole" in $Q_{\op{zip}}$ and that (by symmetry) the same estimate is true with $\lambda_+$ in place of $\lambda_-$.